-Nir Halevy, acting assistant professor of organizational behavior at the Stanford Graduate School of Business, along with Eileen Y. Chou and Adam D. Galinsky of the Kellogg School of Management at Northwestern University, studied hundreds of non-student adults and university students in an effort to understand why conflicts can have such opposite effects on the individuals experiencing them.
+Nir Halevy, acting assistant professor of organizational behavior at Stanford GSB, along with Eileen Y. Chou and Adam D. Galinsky of the Kellogg School of Management at Northwestern University, studied hundreds of non-student adults and university students in an effort to understand why conflicts can have such opposite effects on the individuals experiencing them.

 The researchers found that when individuals faced threats to their relationships they felt depleted and weak.
 In addition, those who experienced threats to relationships reported greater likelihood of losing sleep and weight as well as crying, compared to those who experienced threats to their material interests or identities.

 The hypothesis was tested several different ways.
 Halevy, Chou, and Galinsky also found that whether subjects saw the conflict as a challenge or a threat determined how they behaved.
 “Conflicts that jeopardize interests produce challenge appraisals, which invigorate individuals to take action.
 In contrast, conflicts that jeopardize relationships produce threat appraisals, which produce taxing stress,” says Halevy.